Rotations & Faculty

-The intern in the Clinical Child Track will receive training in assessment, consultation, and intervention across diverse content areas in child and family clinical and health psychology.
+The intern in the Clinical Child and Pediatric Psychology Track will receive training in assessment, consultation, and intervention across diverse content areas in clinical child/family and pediatric psychology.
 Each clinic and service emphasizes different content areas and activities that correspond to faculty expertise and are supervised by faculty in the Department of Clinical and Health Psychology.
 Rotations are organized by clinic or service.

 Standard Rotations